-KEYTRUDA, an immunotherapy, may be an option for patients with melanoma.
-Learn more about how treating melanoma with KEYTRUDA can change depending on where in the treatment journey a person is.
+KEYTRUDA, an immunotherapy, may be an option for certain people with melanoma.
+Learn more about how treating certain stages of melanoma with KEYTRUDA can change depending on where in the treatment journey a person is.

 Start the conversation by asking:

-KEYTRUDA may be a treatment option for your advanced melanoma, which means that the cancer has spread or cannot be removed by surgery.
+KEYTRUDA may be a treatment option for your advanced melanoma.
+“Advanced melanoma” means that the cancer has spread or cannot be removed by surgery.

 There are multiple options available to treat advanced melanoma, including immunotherapy like KEYTRUDA.
 Your doctor may discuss using one or more of the treatments listed below.

 Works with your own immune system to help detect and fight cancer.
 Learn more about KEYTRUDA, an immunotherapy for advanced melanoma.

 Uses high-energy rays (like x-rays) to kill cancer cells.

 Uses one or more drugs to kill cancer cells.
 It can be given in many ways, such as an intravenous (IV) line into the vein or as a pill that you swallow.
 See how KEYTRUDA compares to chemotherapy.

 Uses medicines that target and disrupt certain parts of the cancer cell and the signals that are needed for cancer to grow and spread.